Electrical Systems

 Circuit breaker

 By knowing the American Theatre / Electric Standards, you can be sure to practice safe habits when working with dimmers and cable.
-You can also determine what size fuse you need to replace the one which burnt out on opening night.
+You can also determine what size fuse you need to replace the one that burnt out on opening night.